paezha/Spatial-Statistics-Course/Sample Slides/16-Point-Pattern-Analysis-V-Slides.md

 ========================================================
 - the area covered by the $\hat{G}$-functions of the simulated landscapes above are an estimate of the variance.
 The set of functions estimated on the null landscapes are called _simulation envelopes_.
 - The simulation provides a _pseudo-p-value_.
 If you generate 99 null landscapes, and the empirical pattern is still different, the probability that you are mistaken by rejecting the null hypothesis is at most 1%
-- The package `spatstat` includes a function, called `envelope`, that can be used to generate simulation envelopes for several statistics used in point pattern analysis.

 - the empirical function falls within the simulation envelopes, and thus it is very unlikely to be different from the null landscapes.